csu-hci-projects/Mason-Newman/Source Code/README.md

 Participants did not have access to the code, nor could they see it at any point in the experiment.
 Therefore, only the researcher was aware of the condition
 **ie Single Blind Experiment**

+Other files in this folder include the PDF of the passage, the full question set, along with the rationale for the first question set.

+**This folder also includes the data collected and subsequent analyses**